 Pre-Engineering gives young women the time to explore, design, create and innovate.

-Women comprise more than half of the world’s population and yet they only comprise about 28 percent of our nation’s science and engineering labor force.
-A male-centric view of science is just that--male-centric.
-Increasingly, we are just beginning to understand the contributions of women in science and technology.
+Women comprise more than half of the world’s population and yet they only comprise about 28% of our nation’s science and engineering labor force.
 Fundamentally, we believe that the creativity, innovation and perspective of women in science, engineering, math and technology are critical to advance our world.
 That’s why we invested in a $9.5 million STEM addition to Beaumont School.
-Opening in January 2015, it provides us with state-of-the-art labs, maker space and classrooms to support our rigorous curriculum.
+Opened in January 2015, it provides us with state-of-the-art labs, maker space and classrooms to support our rigorous curriculum.

 Beaumont’s Pre-Engineering Program introduces students to the scope, rigor and discipline of engineering.
 In addition to a two-year engineering course (IB Design Technology) participants concentrate on science, math and computer science in their course selections.

 Through programs such as Pre-Engineering, Beaumont is preparing young women to pursue STEM fields with confidence.

 Women remain underrepresented in the science engineering workforce.
 According to National Science Foundation, Science and Engineering Indicators, 2018 report, women comprise:

 - 19.5% of civil, architectural, and sanitary engineers

 - 10.0% of electrical and computer hardware engineers

 - 18.3% of industrial engineers

 - 8.6% of mechanical engineers